 Upon fulfillment of certain conditions, as detailed in the loan agreements (primarily upon a restructuring and change of control in the Company, arrears in payments, receivership and a reduction in the value of the collateral), the loan providers are entitled to accelerate the loans.
-As of December 31, 2022, the total sum of credit for which the Company has committed to the aforesaid terms and conditions amounted to approx. NIS 2,066 million.
-As of the date of the Statement of Financial Position, the Company is in compliance with the contractual restrictions that have been set, other than in GM (see Note 17B(6) for further details).
+As of 31 December 2023, the total sum of credit for which the Company has committed to the aforesaid terms and conditions amounted to approx. NIS 2,207 million.
+As of the date of the Statement of Financial Position, the Company is in compliance with the contractual restrictions that have been set.